Membership of NIBA allows practitioners to establish their credentials and proudly promote their expertise to existing and potential clients.

 Step 2: Business Reputation Check

-Applicants names are listed in a monthly email to all NIBA members.
+All applicants are subject to a business reputation check prior to joining NIBA.
+Potential applicants are presented to NIBA's membership base and must be able to overcome any written objection.
 If no objections are received the application is referred to the NIBA Divisional Committee in the applicant’s State.
-Once the Divisional Committee approves the application it is referred to the NIBA Board for final approval.
+If the Divisional Committee does not object to the application, it is referred to the NIBA Board for final approval.

 Step 3: Confirmation of Membership Offer

-An Associate of NIBA’s practitioner class of membership for those who are studying towards an accredited program, or already hold a full or partial financial services qualification.
+The NIBA Associate designation is for those who are currently undertaking study towards an accredited financial services qualification, or already hold a full or partial qualification.

 Applicants must: